ekmixon/orca-securechange/README.md

       The package comes with default names which can be changed later.

-      * In Assignments, choose the allowed users to open requests:
+      * In Assignments choose the allowed users to open requests.

 ### Preparing the Firewall Policies